 Exploring the disciplinary roots of BBS has revealed a reach across social science disciplines and in communicating with other disciplines and stakeholders.
 This is because it has proved ‘friendly enough’ and helpful across a range of people, places, disciplines and issues (Wallman et al., 2011, p.
 12).
 Wallman (personal communication, 13th March 2018) wondered if BBS in its current form is almost ‘non-disciplinary’ and reminds us pragmatically that the point is not to ‘measure it to a classical ideal’ but rather to use it in an applied arena.
 Historically rooted in sociology, adapted by social anthropology, with tendrils in human geography, development studies and political ecology, it is now used more widely across the social sciences and can be pushed theoretically to link to complexity, urban systems and typology.
-The use of participatory methods, both specific and others added in that make sense to the team and/or question at hand, make it familiar to social scientists and development experts and make it adaptable(Beebe, 2014) The risk is that BBS becomes too loose, too cheap and starts to look like a poor man’s ethnography.
+The use of participatory methods, both specific and others added in that make sense to the team and/or question at hand, make it familiar to social scientists and development experts and make it adaptable and flexible (Beebe, 2014).
+The risk is that BBS becomes too loose, too cheap and starts to look like a poor man’s ethnography.
 Some ways to avoid this wobbliness is to be clearer and more systematic about BBS and to maintain rigor by having social scientists carry out the approach and by pushing the links with theory.

 The collaboration between BBS and other core CRT disciplines has included what Béhague et al. (2008) identified as being embedded in epidemiological practice, for example, adapting the CODA questionnaire to local contexts.
 Reflecting on collaborations between anthropologists and epidemiologists, they comment that collaborating around ‘real analytical needs’ (ibid, p.2) is unusual, with collaboration typically being more slow, superficial, lacking in theoretical grounding and often reduced to the incorporation of oversimplified methods ‘toolkit’ (ibid).
 In BBS it has been easier to demonstrate the usefulness for application and harder to foster a genuine collaboration around analysis, particularly towards the end of CRTs and around the flurry of the primary outcome where numerical findings are at the fore.
 As Trostle and Sommerfeld (1996, p.
 258) state about the relationship between medical anthropology and epidemiology, ‘collaboration through merging involves deeper and more equal transfers between disciplines, combining method and theory’.

 What can BBS achieve on this front?
 Figure 3 shows the incorporation of BBS within the broader design of the HPTN 071 (PopART) study, highlighting the function of BBS.
 The qualitative component began with a rapid BBS across all the study communities, providing a ‘wide and shallow’ understanding of social topography.
-This understanding helped to inform wider research and trial components about the context of the study or trial, and also suggested further social science research topics and questions.
+This understanding helped to inform wider research and trial components about the context of the study or trial, and also suggested further social science research topics and questions, similar to the approach advocated by Skillman et al. 2018.
 The next step in the qualitative component comprised more longitudinal qualitative enquiries about community response to the intervention and more in-depth ethnographic research.
 The latter provided a more ‘narrow and deep’ understanding of the social reality of HIV.
 The ethnographic research comprised case-studies of small numbers of individuals in a more limited number of communities, pulling out to wider enquiry at the end of trial.
 Exchange and interaction between qualitative researchers and other more biomedical teams within the CRT were the most intense during community entry and when community response to either intervention or research raises challenges for implementation or when major policy shifts occurred.
 Importantly, as collaboration and the application of the BBS method to the disease context evolves, several key premises emerge as significant to retaining the integrity of BBS.

 Underlying Premises of BBS